wolfthemes/wp-docker/README.md

-Add no-bs barebone docker starter for WordPress mutlisite.
+A no-bs barebone docker starter for WordPress mutlisite.